AustinCodingAcademy/advanced-redux-practice/README.md

 ### Reducers
-* Create a new folder called reducers
+* x Create a new folder called reducers
-* Create a file in this folder called index.js
+* x Create a file in this folder called index.js
-* Import combineReducers from redux
+* x Import combineReducers from redux
-* Create a reducer function for each piece of data in state.js
+* x Create a reducer function for each piece of data in state.js
   * newComments
   * newTasks
   * newOrders